tt01924/WheelDeal/README.md

 ### References

+- ChatGPT from OpenAI (https://chatgpt.com) has been used to help with debugging.
 - W3Schools (https://www.w3schools.com) has been used throughout the project to help learn key concepts and help with implementing certain features.
+- execute program https://www.executeprogram.com has been used to help learn SQL for the project.